 What is a degree audit?
 Where can I find my degree audit?
 How do I read the degree audit?

 The degree audit is your official list of the requirements you must complete to graduate.
 You should check your degree audit at least once a semester to make sure you are progressing toward your goals.
-The degree audit can be found on VitNet.
-Select Degree Audit from the list under “Academic Profile” on the right-hand side of the Students Menu on VitNet.
-You will be given a choice of selecting the current major (listed under Active Programs) or trying a different major using the drop-down menu (What if).
-There are instructions on reading the degree audit on the Registrar’s VitNet Guides page.
+The degree audit can be found in Student Planning on VitNet.
+Select “Student Planning” from the list under “Academic Profile” on the left-hand side of the Students Menu on VitNet.
+Once you are in Student Planning, click “View Your Progress” or “Go to My Progress.”
+Your degree audit will load and you will be able to see which requirements have been fulfilled, which are planned or in progress, and which have not been started.

 How can I determine, before the last semester, if I am ready to graduate?

 Use the degree audit!
 Two semesters before graduation, determine which course requirements remain and register for the classes needed.
 After you register for the last semester, go back to your degree audit to make sure all requirements will be met.
-Courses for which you have registered but not yet completed will appear as “PR” courses but they will be placed into the appropriate spots in the degree audit.
-If every requirement is either labeled “Complete” or “Pending completion of unfinished activity,” you should be ready for graduation at the end of the semester if you successfully complete each class.
+Courses for which you have registered but not yet completed will be yellow and will state “In Progress.”
+If every requirement is either labeled “Completed” or “In Progress,” you should be ready for graduation at the end of the semester if you successfully complete each class.

 How do I know if I am making satisfactory progress for my Financial Aid?